Aenariss/DIP/content-blocking/README.md

 #### IMPORTANT
 When launching the file with any load options -- that is ``--load`` or ``--load-only``, **ALL RESULTS IN ./traffic/ FOLDER ARE DELETED**.

+Sometimes when launching selenium (usually when launching for the first time in PC session), it may take too long to load and thus skip enabling devtools.
+In such cases, please restart the program and it should work as intended.

 When saving the results, if a result with a given name already exists, it will be overwritten.

 In case of an error, a copy of your hosts file is preserved in this folder.
 If no error happened, it is removed automatically.